-Jobs Numbers were released today, Friday, January 5, 2017, for December 2017.
+Jobs Numbers were released for December 2017 on Friday, January 5, 2018.
 This is the 11th month of jobs reports under Trump.
 We are still adding jobs, and we added 148,000 jobs in December (seasonally adjusted, meaning that holiday hiring is taken into account.)

 How are we doing compared to the last 5-6 years of the Obama Presidency?

 Here is what job growth has looked like over the past five years when calculated as a percentage increase over any running six month period:

 |Source: Change in BLS jobs numbers from chart CES0000000001|

 over any 6 month period as a %.
 (68 = .68% increase in # of jobs.)

 You may have to click on the graph to really see it, but just compare the red sticks on the right (job growth under Trump) with the green and blue sticks.
 Job growth has been slowing slightly since 2015.
 Job growth is slightly lower under the Trump administration than it was during the five month transition period (green sticks) or the Obama years (blue sticks) displayed on this graph.